General preservation questions

 ClearJel® and Therm-flo® are heat stable thickening agents.
 Other starches (such as cornstarch or tapioca) break down and result in a runny filling.

 Following the recommended recipes by the National Center for Home Food Preservation should result in a safe and quality product.
-Here are some hints from Dr. Elizabeth Andress, Director of the Center:
+Here are some hints from Dr. Elizabeth Andress, past Director of the Center:

 - Slice the apples into thin slices, no more than ½" thick.